VuongNM/jekyll-now/_posts/2021-3-27-quantized-entropy-sampling-svm.md

 The important observation I have is that the space close to Decision Boundary has higher entropy.
 Thus, I can use entropy of the space around a point as a proxy to the importance of the point to the decision function.
-This ansIrs one of the most fundamental questions in SVM: choosing the datapoints.
+This is one of the most fundamental questions in SVM: choosing the datapoints.

 Another way to look at this is how much information I lose if I throw away all the information I have about points in this cell, and encoding everything with the most popular label.
-The information we lose equals to KL Divergence from the cell distribution to the all-popular distribution , or equals to the entropy of the cell.
+The lost information amounts to the entropy.